 Materials purchased and placed in the library collection may over time lose their value to the collection and library users.
+CADL staff must consider CADL's statement of purpose and these guidelines before withdrawing any material from the collection that is not in poor physical condition or obviously out of date.
 Library materials need to be continually evaluated for their usefulness and may be "de-selected" under the following guidelines:

-I. Materials are physically damaged or worn out.

-- 2. Information contained in materials may be inaccurate or outdated. - 3.
+- 1. Materials are physically damaged or worn out. - 2.
+Information contained in materials may be inaccurate or outdated. - 3.
 Duplicate copies of titles may no longer be needed. - 4.
 Materials have not circulated for a designated period of time. - 5.
+Materials that have been superseded by a new edition or better work on the same subject. - 6.
 Physical limitations of space available.